-During the past two decades, the Division has streamlined many of its procedures, policies and rules in its ongoing efforts to serve the citizens of Colorado.
+uring the past two decades, the Division has streamlined many of its procedures, policies and rules in its ongoing efforts to serve the citizens of Colorado.
 Throughout this period, the Division has undertaken and completed technological upgrades in an effort to facilitate its internal communications (2000-2005-ongoing); joined the North American Pari-Mutuel Regulators' Association (NAPRA) by which the Division gained access to the NAPRA database to monitor the backgrounds of licensees and exchange important regulatory and industry information with other racing jurisdictions (2002), implemented a new licensing database and refined its licensing protocols for clarity and simplicity (2003-ongoing), expanded its Human Drug and Alcohol Testing program at all racing facilities (2002-ongoing), adopted the National Uniform Model Rules for Drug and Alcohol Testing (2005), adopted new rules for the protection of the health of jockeys and established a Race Review Committee protocol (2005).
 In 2011, an initial guideline containing estimated withdrawal times for therapeutic medications was published.
 In 2012, the Commission directed the Division to revise the 2011 document, which was then approved.
 Also in 2012, the Commission developed a new program whereby an owner could elect to have a horse that is entered to race pre-tested, either by the Division veterinarian or a practicing veterinarian, to ascertain whether the horse has any unauthorized medication in its system and, if so, the horse could then be withdrawn from its race without penalty.
 In 2013, the number of simulcast venues rose throughout the state.
 Wagering on simulcasts of greyhound and horse races continues to be very popular in Colorado.
 The Division is hopeful that new and innovative products will emerge and that this resurgence in the popularity of the sport does not diminish.
-New simulcast facilities have been bringing on new or dormant markets and this has definitely been a stimulus for the Colorado wagering public.
+During 2017, the Division undertook an upgrade to the licensing system that will allow on-line licensing.
+Testing was completed in 2017 and roll out of renewal Support license application will be available in 2018.
+New simulcast facilities have been bringing on new or dormant markets and this has proven to be a stimulus for the Colorado wagering public.